 When John told me he had no idea these were meatless meatballs my jaw almost hit the floor.
 These vegan lentil meatballs have become a fan favorite in our house.
 They taste great and they also leave me feeling great because they don't have any dairy or gluten in them.
-I typically serve them with Banza pasta, Rao's tomato sauce and basil sprinkled on top.

 What's the best type of pasta and tomato sauce to use?